harrybook/monzo/README.md

 ## Features

-* Simple transaction list-detail view.
+* Simple transaction list view.
 * Google Maps integration.
-* Additional information supported (declines, notes etc).
+* Additional transaction information (declines, notes etc).
-* Support for foreign payments.
+* Support for foreign payments and currencies.
-* Keeps you logged in using refresh tokens.
+* Uses refresh tokens to persist sessions.

+## Configuration

+A few steps are required before the application is ready to run.

+Firstly, create an application in [Monzo's developer dashboard](https://developers.monzo.com/) (this is required whilst Monzo is still in beta).
+Use `http://localhost:2020/callback` as the redirect URL, and set the confidentiality to "confidential".
+Note down the client ID and client secret.

+Secondly, if you want support for Google Maps integration, [get an API key](https://developers.google.com/maps/documentation/javascript/get-api-key) and note this down too.

+Lastly, duplicate `config.sample.js` and rename to `config.js`.
+Update this file with your keys.

-## Install
+## Usage

-Whilst Monzo is in beta, you'll need to create an application in [Monzo's developer dashboard](#) to use this application.

-* Clone this repository.
 * Run `npm install`.
-* Rename `config.sample.js` to `config.js` and update with [your keys](#).
+* Run `npm run prod`.

+## Development

 * Run `npm start`.
+* Run `npm run watch` (separate tab).

+## Tasks

+* Run accessibility tests and fix issues.
+* Add proper mobile support (transaction modals etc).
+* Improve account list.
+* Improve login button and page design.